Get more out of your cardio routine with these small tweaks—no extra time or equipment needed.

 Most gyms offer two different kinds of elliptical machines: those with handles and those without handles.
-Any time you have the option to use a machine with an upper-body component, Freytag recommends that you choose that machine.
+When you have the option to use a machine with an upper-body component, Freytag recommends that you choose that machine.

 “Holding the handles and moving your arms activates not only your arm muscles, but also your back, shoulders, and core,” she says.
 Remember: The more muscle groups you engage, the more your body benefits.

 “To make sure you’re actually engaging your arms and back instead of just taking them along for the ride, try to actively press and pull the handles,” she says.
-If that’s too tiring, try using the moving handles for 1 minute, then hold the stationary handles for 2-3 minutes before pumping your arms once more.
+If that’s too tiring, try using the moving handles for one minute, then hold the stationary handles for two to three minutes before pumping your arms once more.